jonerickson/wordpress-plugin-template/README.md

 docker-compose run --rm cli wp acorn [artisan:command]
 ```

+## Environment Variables

+You can load and set environment variables using a `.env` file located in the `src` directory.
+Rename `.env.example` to `.env` to get started.
+The file will be automatically loaded by the application.

+Any environment variable files by default will be excluded from your package.
+Make sure to set default values or modify `scripts/package.sh` to include `*.env` files when packaging.

 ## Preparing the Plugin for Distribution

 WordPress plugins sometimes encounter dependency namespace issues.
 To tackle this, it's advisable to prefix dependency namespaces with your own.